guih2127/pets-api/README.md

 ## Nice, but what is this developed on?

-I am actually using using Node, Typescript, Express and TypeORM for developing this API.
-For the database, I'm using MongoDB and, for writing tests, I will be using Vitest.
+I am actually using using Node, Typescript and Express for developing this API.
+For the database, I'm using Mysql and, for writing tests, I will be using Vitest.
 For last, Swagger is used to make a documentation about this API.
 Besides that, the API is coded using TDD and SOLID principles, trying to make a decoupled and testable code.

 ## How can I run this API?